Standard Model Predictions for Rare K and B Decays without New Physics Infection: SM Predictions for Rare Decay Branching Ratios

-In my view this criticism misses the following important point.
+In my view, that is supported by a number of my colleagues, this criticism misses the following important point.
 The only assumption made in our procedure is that $\Delta F=2$ observables in (\ref{loop}) are not infected by NP.
 In a global fit this assumption is made for many additional observables and the chance of an infection is much larger.
 One should also stress that the formulae used to obtain the four ratios in (\ref{CMFV61}), (\ref{R11}) and (\ref{R12a}), are only valid in the SM and in the SM world there are no NP contributions.
-Therefore, if one wants to obtain true SM predictions for rare decay branching ratios using these ratios, it is simply mandatory to set, in the formulae (\ref{CMFV61}), (\ref{R11}) and (\ref{R12a}), the quantities in (\ref{loop}) to their experimental values.
+Therefore, if one wants to obtain {{\em genuine}} SM predictions for rare decay branching ratios using these ratios, it is simply mandatory to set, in the formulae (\ref{CMFV61}), (\ref{R11}) and (\ref{R12a}), the quantities in (\ref{loop}) to their experimental values.
 If one day it will turn out that NP infects $\Delta F=2$ processes, then anyway one will have to repeat the full analysis in a NP model that will result in predictions for rare decays in this particular model, not in the SM.

 One can also give a simpler argument for the validity of this strategy.
 Formulae (\ref{CMFV61}), (\ref{R11}) and (\ref{R12a}) represent SM correlations between chosen $\Delta F=1$ branching ratios and the $\Delta F=2$ observables in question.
 Setting $\Delta M_s$ to its experimental value gives automatically the SM prediction for $B_s\to\mu^+\mu^-$ and similarly for the other three branching ratios.
 Note that in the case of (\ref{R11}) and (\ref{R12a}) these are not just correlations between $\kpn$ and $\klpn$ branching ratios and $|\varepsilon_K|$ but with the latter raised to appropiate power so that $\vcb$ and $\gamma$ dependences are eliminated.
-Having these expressions at hand it is pointless to perform a global fit by varying $\vcb$ and $\gamma$.

-Unfortunately, these points have not been appreciated sufficiently by some flavour theorists.
-I do hope very much that one day they all will agree on the important role of correlations between various observables, not only within the SM but also in any model as discussed at length in \cite{Buras:2020xsm,Buras:2013ooa,Buras:2015yca}.
+I do hope very much that this underlines again the important role of correlations between various observables, not only within the SM but also in any model as discussed at length in \cite{Buras:2020xsm,Buras:2013ooa,Buras:2015yca}.
 In my view before doing any global fit it is useful to find first these correlations and compare them with data.
 Within the SM they allow to reduce the dependence on the CKM parameters to the minimum. \boldmath